-Education lenders may service their own accounts, or contract with service providers who have greater expertise in managing education loans to service their portfolios.
-Portfolios may consist of private education loans and legacy FFELP loans.
-Although there is overlap, service requirements and borrower protections may differ depending on whether the loan is private or FFELP.
-Service providers are often responsible for collecting payments, acting as the primary interface with consumers, and addressing issues with delinquency and loss mitigation.
+Student loan servicing portfolios may include private education loans, legacy FFELP loans, and/or Direct Loans.
+Private education lenders may service their own accounts, or contract with servicers who have greater expertise in managing education loans to service their portfolios.
+Only servicers under contract with the Department of Education (TIVAS and NFPs) may service Direct Loans, but the portfolios of TIVAS and NFPs may also consist of private education loans and FFELP loans.
+Although there is overlap, service requirements and borrower protections may differ depending on whether an education loan is a private education, FFELP, or Direct loan.

-When determining the scope of the examination, examiners should determine whether the education lender, a service provider, or both should be examined for compliance.
-14 Once the scope of the examination is finalized, examiners should review samples of servicing files and IT systems responsible for servicing the lender's portfolio of education loans.
-Examiners should begin by reviewing a sample of files from the education loan servicer's primary record system; if potential problems are found, examiners should review copies of relevant records outside the primary system, such as copies of monthly statements, copies of consumer payment records, and copies of bills from vendors.
+For each student loan servicing examination, examiners should review samples of servicing files and any relevant portions of IT systems responsible for servicing education loans.
+Examiners should begin by reviewing a sample of files from the student loan servicer's primary record system; if potential problems are found, examiners should review copies of relevant records outside the primary system, such as copies of monthly statements, copies of consumer payment records, and copies of bills from vendors.
 Examiners also should review the servicer's complaint files for a sample of consumers' complaints to identify patterns of issues.